A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-3. Stir the solution vigorously using a magnetic stirrer for 30 minutes.
+3. Stir the solution vigorously using a magnetic stirrer for approximately 30 minutes, or until the reaction is complete (observe the cessation of bubbling).

 • Avoiding the use of organic solvents: The synthesis is performed in aqueous solutions, eliminating the need for harmful organic solvents.